These rules apply to each participating group/production team.

 Below are the Filmmaking Rules.
 Be sure to also read the official Competition Rules.

-The 48 Hour Film Project (48HFP) will occur in the Melbourne, AU area on the weekend of Probably in October 2020.
+The 48 Hour Film Project (48HFP) will occur in the Melbourne, AU area on the weekend of Dates To Be Determined.

 Only works that meet the deadline will be officially part of the competition.
 All films received on Sunday (on-time and late) will be screened.